Shi-web/ModelSelectionForLogisticRegression/README.md

 ---

-## 🧪 How to Run
+## 🧪 How to Run This Lab

-1. Install the required libraries:
+1. Install the necessary libraries:

    ```bash
    pip install pandas numpy matplotlib seaborn scikit-learn
    ```

-2. Run the Jupyter Notebook:
+2. Open the notebook:

    ```bash
    jupyter notebook lab_logistic_regression.ipynb
    ```

-3. Follow the step-by-step tasks in the notebook.
+3. Go through each step and run the cells to see the model in action.

 ---

-## 📊 Sample Outputs

-* Confusion matrix for baseline vs tuned models
-* Precision-Recall and ROC curves with AUC
-* Summary of feature importances
+## 📁 Files Included

+* `lab_logistic_regression.ipynb` – My complete lab notebook
+* `listings.csv` – The Airbnb dataset
+* `logistic_model.pkl` – The saved logistic regression model
-* Saved `.pkl` model file for future use
+* `README.md` – This file

 ---

-## 📁 Files

-* `lab_logistic_regression.ipynb` — Main notebook
-* `listings.csv` — Airbnb dataset
-* `logistic_model.pkl` — Saved model
-* `README.md` — Lab description

----

-## ✅ Learning Outcomes
+## ✅ What I Learned

-By the end of this lab, you will be able to:
+By completing this lab, I learned how to:

-* Define a classification problem and prepare real-world data.
+* Frame a classification problem and prepare real-world data
-* Train and evaluate logistic regression models.
+* Train and evaluate logistic regression models
-* Use grid search for hyperparameter tuning.
+* Tune hyperparameters using grid search
-* Visualize model evaluation metrics.
+* Visualize performance using precision-recall and ROC curves
-* Perform feature selection and persist ML models.
+* Perform feature selection to improve models
+* Save models for future use